PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/02 Agent Execution Workflows/README.md

 Subproject 01 established the knowledge foundation.

-This project introduces the operational layer that uses that knowledge.
+This project introduces the behavioral layer that uses that knowledge to guide agent actions.

 Once workflows are:

 - *Structured*
 - *Reusable*
-- *Evaluatable*
+- *Governed*

 It becomes possible to:

-- ***Drive agent behavior through governed workflows***
+- ***Drive agent behavior through explicit workflows***
-- ***Measure workflow performance***
 - ***Reduce inconsistent agent decisions***
-- ***Scale operational processes across multiple agents***
+- ***Standardize operational processes***
+- ***Prepare workflows for quality evaluation***

-Together, Subproject 01 and Subproject 02 establish the foundation of an AI-first content system.
+Together, Subproject 01 and Subproject 02 establish the foundation of an AI-first knowledge system.

 ### Subproject 01

-Knowledge Architecture
+**Knowledge Architecture**

+Structured knowledge that AI agents can retrieve and reason over.

 ### Subproject 02

-Behavior Architecture
+**Behavior Architecture**

+Structured workflows that guide AI agent decisions and actions.

 Together, they enable agents to:

 - *Retrieve the right information*
 - *Apply business rules consistently*
-- *Execute approved workflows*
+- *Follow approved workflows*
-- *Produce measurable outcomes*
+- *Produce predictable outcomes*

-This foundation will support later subprojects focused on evaluation, content operations, and tool-using agents.
+The next subproject builds on this foundation by introducing a systematic approach to evaluating the quality of both knowledge and workflow assets.

 ---